-- The procedures utilized in determining the student's needs have been appropriate in nature and degree. - The student's rights have been fully observed.
+The procedures utilized in determining the student's needs have been appropriate in nature and degree.

-• The provision of aids, services, or programs to the student may afford a free and appropriate education.

-• If the parents' primary language is other than English, then the hearing officer shall appoint an interpreter.
+- The student's needsrights have been appropriate in nature and degree.
+The student's rights have been fully observed. - The provision of aids, services, or programs to the student may afford a free and appropriate education. - If the parents' primary language is other than English, then the hearing officer shall appoint an interpreter.